-Push a file to the container.
+Push a file to the instance.

-This pushes a single file to the containers file system named by the filepath.
+This pushes a single file to the instances file system named by the filepath.

-- filepath (str) The path in the container to to store the data in. - data (bytes or str) The data to store in the file. - mode (Union[oct, int, str]) The unit mode to store the file with.
-The default of None stores the file with the current mask of 0700, which is the lxd default. - uid (int) The uid to use inside the container.
-Default of None results in 0 (root). - gid (int) The gid to use inside the container.
+- filepath (str) The path in the instance to to store the data in. - data (bytes or str) The data to store in the file. - mode (Union[oct, int, str]) The unit mode to store the file with.
+The default of None stores the file with the current mask of 0700, which is the lxd default. - uid (int) The uid to use inside the instance.
+Default of None results in 0 (root). - gid (int) The gid to use inside the instance.
 Default of None results in 0 (root).

-Raises LXDAPIException if something goes wrong recursive\put (src, dst, mode=None, uid=None, gid=None)
+Raises LXDAPIException if something goes wrong